• News Ambassadors

 Tip: In any story, whether it’s about health, violence, education or civic life, consider: Who is left out of the traditional narrative and what networks or individuals are stepping up to meet unmet needs in your community?
 Reporting that highlights these gaps doesn’t just surface problems…it also reveals the resilience, care and creativity local communities bring to address them.

-Read the full story by Morgan Bruner for the Latino News Network here.
+Read the full story by Morgan Bruner for Illinois Latino News here.

 ✨What We’ve Been Up To✨